Tajuddeen Adepetu: Early life and education

-Tajuddeen Adepetu was raised in Jos, Plateau State.
-He earned a bachelor’s degree in Film and Television from the University of Jos before proceeding to the Nigeria Television Authority (NTA) College where he trained in script writing.
+Tajuddeen Adepetu is a native of Erin-Oke but was born and raised in Jos, Plateau State.
+He earned a bachelor's degree in Film and Television from the University of Jos before proceeding to the Nigeria Television Authority (NTA) College where he trained in script writing.

 Career

 Adepetu media career began in radio as a fresh graduate from the University of Jos in the early 1990s with the establishment of his company Consolidated Media Associates.
 His first contract was production of radio jingles in Fulfulde dialect for a Veterinary Research Institute.
-He left Jos for Lagos in search of media opportunities 1995.
+He left Jos for Lagos in search for media opportunities 1995.
 Once in Lagos, Adepetu noticed the growing Nollywood and television programming and diversified his radio script writing into movie and television programing scripting.
-His first TV drama script Family Circle was received with critical acclaim and soon after produced a popular sports game show the Hard Tackle on local TV, an award winning TV series Everyday People and produced Critical Assignment starring Michael Power.
+His first TV drama script Family Circle was received with critical acclaim and soon after he produced a popular sports game show the Hard Tackle on local TV, an award winning TV series Everyday People and produced Critical Assignment starring Michael Power.